 New Student Orientation is required for all new students.
 If you have a conflict that prevents you from attending the entire orientation, approval from Director of Admissions Tami Gavaletz is needed.
 She can be reached at 618.374.5187.
 Students cannot arrive earlier than their designated arrival date.

-During orientation, students will also. . .
+During the weekend, students will also. . .

 - Receive Principia ID cards, take campus tours, and move into houses